Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Find a couple of hours and reduce your bills.
 Lowering your monthly expenses will be something that you will benefit from very far into the future.
 It means that you have to save less for retirement, you have to have a lower emergency fund, and you spend less money for the same service.

 How can you lower your bills?
 Check out how I live on half my income.

-It will be something very little people look forward to now.
-I assure you that once you invest some of your time and save $100 on your monthly bills, you will be very happy.
+It will be something very few people look forward to now.
+I assure you that you will be thrilled once you invest some of your time and save $100 on your monthly bills.

 Tip: there is an app for that, called Trim.
 Trim is an internet assistant that helps you save money.
 It cancels your subscriptions and negotiates bill reductions for you.

 10. Play Board Games

 Playing board games is something that I enjoy a lot.
 We have a lot of them, mostly received as gifts.